≡ Menu

 Here are some of the most common types of life insurance policies individuals with mental illnesses will often consider:

-1. Term life insurance – This type of life insurance provides coverage for a specified term, typically ranging from 10 to 30 years.
+- Term life insurance – This type of life insurance covers a specified term, typically ranging from 10 to 30 years.
 Term life insurance is typically the most affordable type of life insurance, making it a popular option for those with mental health issues.

-2. Whole life insurance – This type of life insurance provides coverage for the entire lifetime of the policyholder, as long as premium payments are made.
+- Whole life insurance – This type of life insurance provides coverage for the policyholder’s entire lifetime as long as premium payments are made.
 Whole life insurance typically has higher premiums than term life insurance, but it can also accumulate a cash value over time.
 Individuals with mental health issues may be eligible for whole-life insurance, although the premiums will probably be higher.

-3. Guaranteed issue life insurance – This type of life insurance does not require a medical exam or detailed medical history, making it an option for individuals with pre-existing conditions, including mental health issues.
-However, the coverage is typically more limited and the premiums are higher than those of other types of life insurance.
+- Guaranteed issue life insurance – This type of life insurance does not require a medical exam or detailed medical history, making it an option for individuals with pre-existing conditions, including mental health issues.
+However, the coverage is typically more limited, and the premiums are higher than those of other types of life insurance.

 Understanding the life insurance application process

 Regardless of whether or not you have been diagnosed with a mental illness, it’s fair to say that the life insurance application process can seem overwhelming at first.
-However, with proper preparation and a full understanding of the process, individuals can increase their chances of securing the coverage they need.
+However, with proper preparation and a full understanding of the process, individuals can increase their chances of securing the necessary coverage.

 Here are the steps involved in the life insurance application process after a mental illness diagnosis:

-1. Choose a life insurance policy – It’s important to choose a life insurance policy that fits your needs and budget.
+- Choose a life insurance policy – Choosing one that fits your needs and budget is important.
 Consider factors such as the type of coverage, the length of the term, and the amount of coverage you need.

-2. Gather medical records – Life insurance companies will typically require a detailed medical history, including information about any mental health diagnoses and treatments.
-Having this information readily available can help to speed up the application process and ensure accuracy.
+- Gather medical records – Life insurance companies typically require a detailed medical history, including information about mental health diagnoses and treatments.
+This readily available information can help speed up the application process and ensure accuracy.

-4. Take the medical exam – Many life insurance policies require a medical exam, which will typically include a review of your medical history and a physical exam.
+- Take the medical exam – Many life insurance policies require a medical exam, typically including a review of your medical history and a physical exam.
 The exam may also include blood and urine tests.

-6. Review the offer – If your life insurance application is approved, the life insurance company will provide an offer, which will outline the coverage, term, and premium.
+- Review the offer – If your life insurance application is approved, the life insurance company will provide an offer outlining the coverage, term, and premium.
 Review the offer carefully to ensure that it meets your needs and budget.

 We should also note that the life insurance application process after a mental illness diagnosis may take longer than a standard application.